Skip to main content

 5. Get Featured on Authority Resource Pages

-Resource pages still drive serious referral traffic and trust.
+Resource pages with a good profile link to your website can drive serious referral traffic and trust.
 I find niche-specific resource pages, especially those ending in .edu or .org, and reach out with a short, personalized email explaining why my content deserves a spot.
+Any link placement will be totally white-hat, as resource list managers tend to seriously vet who they add to their databases.

 I’ve also found that leveraging existing relationships, such as clients, partners, or even other SEOs, helps me land these placements faster.
 A compelling piece of content, supported by case studies or testimonials, often seals the deal.
 If you’ve got value to offer, people will make room for you.